apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **amqp.saslLayer** Controls whether connections should use a SASL layer or not.
 Default is true.
 + **amqp.saslMechanisms** Which SASL mechanism(s) the client should allow selection of, if offered by the server and usable with the configured credentials.
 Comma separated if specifying more than 1 mechanism.
 Default is to allow selection from all the clients supported mechanisms, which are currently EXTERNAL, SCRAM-SHA-256, SCRAM-SHA-1, CRAM-MD5, PLAIN, and ANONYMOUS.
 + **amqp.maxFrameSize** The max-frame-size value in bytes that is advertised to the peer.
 Default is 1048576.
-+ **amqp.drainTimeout** The time in milliseconds that the client will wait for a response from the remote when a drain request is made, if no response is seen in the alloted timeout period the link we be considered failed and the associated MessageConsumer will be closed.
-The default timeout value is 60000.
++ **amqp.drainTimeout** The time in milliseconds that the client will wait for a response from the remote when a consumer drain request is made.
+If no response is seen in the allotted timeout period the link will be considered failed and the associated consumer will be closed.
+Default is 60000.

 ### Failover Configuration options